yyrichy/documentation/source/buildtheearth/rendering/blender/creating-obj.md

   * You don't care that banners and heads won't transfer properly, banners turn white and all heads turn into pumpkins

 - Use jMc2Obj If These Apply
-  * You have a vanilla world, or want to convert to one (1.13 - 1.18): You can use the [CubicChunksConverter](https://discord.gg/tJUWYq5wdR) to convert CubicChunks worlds into vanilla 1.12.2 worlds, then load the world in 1.17/18.
+  * You have a vanilla world, or want to convert to one (1.13 - 1.18): You can use the [CubicChunksConverter](https://jenkins.daporkchop.net/job/OpenCubicChunks/job/CubicChunksConverter/job/master/) (-all.jar) to convert CubicChunks worlds into vanilla 1.12.2 worlds, then load the world in 1.17/18.
+More information in the [Cubic Chunks Discord](https://discord.gg/tJUWYq5wdR).
 Alternatively you can use schematics.
 Note that the CubicChunksConverter doesn't currently transfer heads and banners.
   * You want to render a large area (>500 x 500 blocks)
   * You want banners and custom heads to transfer